dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig - 2.md

 - Outcome of Task: xxx

 ### Task 4: UI/UX
-- Description: Home page and hackathon pages should contains CSS and user friendly design
+- Description: Home page and hackathon pages should contains responsive and user friendly design
-- How to Evaluate: As part of this task, responsive design and friendly interface should be incorporated in home and hackathon page/s
+- How to Evaluate: As part of this task, responsive design(good rendering on all devices) and friendly interface should be incorporated in home and hackathon page/s
 - Outcome of Task: xxx

 ### Task 5: Show registered user